vtexdocs/help-center-content/docs/announcements/en/all-stores-have-until-april-20th-to-activate-the-new-cdn.md

 ---
-title: "All stores have until April 20th to activate the new CDN"
+title: 'All stores have until April 20th to activate the new CDN'
 id: 5adW2wXWCIyAW2yOmoo2gC
 status: PUBLISHED
 createdAt: 2018-01-19T12:38:21.031Z